kreetanshu/kubernetes-multipods-app/README.md

   "token": "abc"
 }
 ```
-**2. Tasks service**: This is backend mircroservice which stores and retrives tasks from a temporary file based storage mounted within the pod.
-Task APIs makes a call to `authorization-service` using the authorization in header to authenticate the user.
-Upon successful authentication it saves or return any stored tasks.
+**2. Tasks service**: This is a backend microservice which stores and retrieves tasks from a temporary file based storage mounted within the pod.

+Task APIs make a call to `authorization-service` using the authorization in the header to authenticate the user.
+Upon successful authentication it saves or returns any stored tasks.

 Two APIs are available here: GET and POST /tasks.
 Frontend application also uses these calls to fetch and create tasks.
-First task need to be created using POST call, again run `minikube service tasks-service` to forward the calls to the local machine.
+As a first step, a task need to be created using POST call.
+Run `minikube service tasks-service` to forward the calls to the local machine.

 Grab the port number being used for task-service and construct the POST API call like below.